cs-open-project/projectsfound/apache/README.md

 Description: Apache Liminal is an end-to-end platform for data engineers and scientists, allowing them to build, train and deploy machine learning models in a robust and agile way.

 介绍: Apache Liminal is an end-to-end platform for data engineers and scientists, allowing them to build, train and deploy machine learning models in a robust and agile way.

+### Maka[Incubating]

+Description: Maka is a local-first AI agent runtime and workspace.
+It records model messages, tool calls, tool results, permission decisions, and termination events in append-only logs.

+介绍: Maka is a local-first AI agent runtime and workspace.
+It records model messages, tool calls, tool results, permission decisions, and termination events in append-only logs.

 ### Milagro[Incubating]